jmettraux/aachen/src/cac__skills.md

 : To buy and sell advantageously, to value goods correctly, to deal with traders and merchants.

 Travel
-: To be used at travelling.
+: To be used to travel.

 Craft
 : One of the many crafts of the era.